-We currently rely, and expect to continue to rely, on third-party contract manufacturing organizations, or CMOs, for the supply of clinical trial materials of Acelarin, NUC-3373, NUC-7738 and any future product candidates under the current good manufacturing practices, or cGMP, specified by the FDA and other regulatory organizations. cGMP is a regulatory standard for the production of pharmaceuticals to be used in humans.
-In the future, we intend to also rely on our CMOs to produce sufficient commercial quantities of Acelarin, NUC-3373, NUC-7738 and any future product candidates, if approved.
+We currently rely, and expect to continue to rely, on third-party contract manufacturing organizations, or CMOs, for the supply of clinical trial materials of NUC-3373, NUC-7738 and Acelarin, and any future product candidates under the current good manufacturing practices, or cGMP, specified by the FDA and other regulatory organizations. cGMP is a regulatory standard for the production of pharmaceuticals to be used in humans.
+In the future, we intend to also rely on our CMOs to produce sufficient commercial quantities of our ProTides, if approved.
 We source key materials from third parties, either directly from suppliers or indirectly through our CMOs.
 These raw materials are generally available from multiple vendors, which provides us with a robust and cost-effective supply chain.

 Manufacturing of any product candidate is subject to extensive regulations that impose various procedural and documentation requirements governing recordkeeping, manufacturing processes and controls, personnel, quality control and quality assurance, among others.
-We expect that all of our CMOs will manufacture Acelarin, NUC-3373 and NUC-7738 under cGMP conditions and in compliance with any similar regulatory requirements outside the United States.
+We expect that all of our CMOs will manufacture NUC-3373, NUC-7738 and Acelarin under cGMP conditions and in compliance with any similar regulatory requirements outside the United States.